 When Emily was a baby, before she could sit, I cradled her in my left arm and a book in my right palm, sharing the rhythms of the beautiful prose in Runaway Bunny and The Snowy Day.
 When Emily learned to talk, she sat tucked under my arm and turned the pages herself, asking questions, explaining to me her take on the story.
 A few years later, she read to her baby sister Caroline.
 And, a few years after that, Caroline read to her baby sister Corinne.
 We sprinkled out conversations with our favorite children’s book quotes and compared our experiences to those of our favorite characters.
 It was magical.
 And powerful.
 Still, as we devoured book after book, I began to see that some stories were not being told, important stories.
 And, so I began to write books.

 Now Emily, Caroline, and Corinne are young women.
-Emily is a lawyer, Caroline is an actor, and Corinne just graduated college where she was captain of the varsity soccer team and now she does sports marketing.
+Emily is a lawyer, Caroline is an actor, and Corinne is a marketing whiz.
 Rafa, our dog, happily absorbs the benefits of being the only “child” left at home.
 Phil and I are no longer married but we share many good times together with our daughters.
-My boyfriend Bruce has joined our family circle.
-I share with him the secrets of cooking with exotic spices.
-He is from Montana and has showed me how to climb mountains and identify stars.

 I continue to delight in meeting new people, learning their life stories, and sharing mine.
 And, I continue to write about people and events I think are important, reaching out to readers young and old with fascinating stories that explore the past to create a brighter future.